Tweets and email notifications are not being generated from posts on OpenAtCUNY site

 #2 Updated by Raymond Hoh about 3 years ago

 I checked the Jetpack Publicize settings for OPENatCUNY and it doesn't seem like they have set up Jetpack with a WordPress.com account, which is required for the Publicize feature to work correctly.

 Has Madeline ever set up a WordPress.com account and configured Jetpack for this feature to work before?
 If she did, this could be another case of #9974.

-#3 Updated by scott voth 12 months ago
+#3 Updated by scott voth about 3 years ago

 Interesting.
 Madeline said she set up the connection and when I looked at it, it was not connected.
 So I connected it and set up the sharing to her Twitter account.
 But now when you look at it is disconnected again.
 I just signed on and I see this:

-#4 Updated by scott voth 12 months ago
+#4 Updated by scott voth about 3 years ago

 Any update on this?
 Should we install a plugin like WP to Twitter (https://wordpress.org/plugins/wp-to-twitter/) if JetPack Publicize is not working?